 Internal Revenue Service (IRS), Treasury.

-This document contains proposed regulations that provide guidance on which costs incurred by Start Printed Page 41244estates or non-grantor trusts are subject to the 2-percent floor for miscellaneous itemized deductions under section 67(a).
-The regulations will affect estates and non-grantor trusts.
+This document withdraws the notice of proposed rulemaking that was published in the Federal Register on July 27, 2007, providing guidance on which costs incurred by estates or trusts other than grantor trusts (non-grantor trusts) are subject to the 2-percent floor for miscellaneous itemized deductions under section 67(a).
+This document contains proposed regulations that provide guidance on which costs incurred by estates or trusts other than grantor trusts (non-grantor trusts) are subject to the 2-percent floor for miscellaneous itemized deductions under section 67(a).
+The regulations affect estates and non-grantor trusts.
 This document also provides notice of a public hearing on these proposed regulations.

 FOR FURTHER INFORMATION CONTACT: